jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 Syntax is simply the symbols used to write programs in a language, and the rules that define well-formed statements in it.

 For example, in JavaScript 5 is a number. `+` is an operator, which is like a built-in function that can be applied to its operands.
 Both are primitives.
-A construct called a *binary expression* has the syntactic form *operand operator operand*, so you can see that `5 + 5` is a syntactically valid statement in JavaScript.
-However, `5 5 +` is invalid.
+A construct called a *binary expression* has the syntactic form *operand operator operand*, so you can see that `5 + 5` is a syntactically valid statement in JavaScript; however, `5 5 +` is invalid.
 Entering invalid syntax into a program always causes an error that halts the program, and it is the most common type of error for beginning programmers.

 Producing an error that halts the program is known as "throwing an error."

-Static semantics defines which syntactically well-formed statements have a meaning in the language.
+The static semantics of a language defines which syntactically well-formed statements have a valid meaning.
 For example, `"hello"` is another primitive, as is the operator `*`. `"hello" * 5` is a syntactically valid statement, because it follows the form operand operator operand, but it is static-semantically invalid because `"hello" * 5` does not produce a valid meaning in the language.
 In JavaScript, the interpreter signals to you that the statement is invalid by producing the value `NaN`, which stands for "Not a Number."
-In other languages, the interpreter will throw an error.

-Static semantics also encompasses things like the type system of a language, and any other characteristics of the language that can be statically verified&mdash;that is, verified before the code is compiled or executed.
-Some languages even make it possible to verify certain aspects of a program's logic ahead of time.
+Static semantics also includes things like the type system of a language, and any other characteristics of the language that can be statically verified&mdash;that is, verified before the code is compiled or executed.
+Some languages even make it possible to verify parts of a program's logic ahead of time.

 There are languages that do a great deal of pre-execution static semantic checking, like Java and Haskell.
 For better or worse, JavaScript does very little in that regard.

 Finally, semantics is simply the actual meaning produced by a valid statement.
 That `5 + 5` produces 10 is a fact of semantics.
 You get semantic errors when a program produces a valid meaning, but it's not the one you intended.
 This includes things like logic errors in the code and implementing an algorithm incorrectly.
+A semantic error would be something like `5 + "5"`, where you have the number 5 and try to add it to the text "5."
+JavaScript will let you do this; the result is the text "55."
+If you intended to add 2 numbers together, this is a semantic error and you'll have to find the source of the bug.

 Semantic errors are the worst kind of error in a program because they can be very difficult to find.
 You don't even know they exist until you run the program with input that produces the wrong value.

 The interpreter can't catch semantic errors ahead of time, so you have to actually run the program to discover them.

-Writing tests to catch potential logic errors is a good practice, and we will write tests for many of our programs in this book.
+Writing tests to catch potential semantic errors is a good practice, and we will write tests for many of our programs in this book.

-### Abstraction and Combination
+## Abstraction and Combination

-Programming languages don't just give you primitives to work with; they also give you means of *abstraction* and *combination*.
+Programming languages don't just give you primitives like 5 and `+` to work with; they also give you means of *abstraction* and *combination*.

 Abstraction means hiding the details so the person using a thing doesn't need to know exactly how it works.